 The municipality is committed to maintain and clean the existent storm water drainage systems in the Kannaland area.
+Equipment for the cleansing of the storm water drainage system will be needed, however funding needs to be sourced.

 It should be noted that with all road upgrades and repairs, storm water drainage systems will also be upgraded and maintained on a regular basis.
-Many of the storm water structures are functionally poor and require urgent attention.
+Where storm water drainage system cannot handle the high volumes, upgrading will be identified and business plan will be compiled and submitted to the relevant departments.